Ili River

-It is 1439 km long (including its source river Tekes), 815 km of which is in Kazakhstan.
+It is 1439 km long (including its source river the Tekes), 815 km of which is in Kazakhstan.
 The river originates from the Tekes and Künes rivers in Eastern Tian Shan.
 The Ili drains the basin between the Tian Shan and the Borohoro Mountains.
-Flowing into Lake Balkhash, the Ili forms a large delta with vast wetland regions of lakes, marshes and vegetation.
+Flowing into Lake Balkhash (in the endorheic Balkhash-Alakol Basin), the Ili forms a large delta with vast wetland regions of lakes, marshes and vegetation.

-Etymology
+Name

+The river's name is usually taken to derive from Mongolian il (ил, "open, clear, obvious") in reference to its wide central valley.
+The river's name also means some Chinese characters like 漓江.
+It is also variously derived from Persian or Iranian terms meaning "big river" or "murky" in reference to the water's condition at the confluence of the Kunges and Tekes.
+Some Uyghur scholars derive it from Uyghur il ("hook") after the supposed similarity in the river's shape.
+Tourist websites sometimes claim the name descends from the Mongolian word ilansu, meaning "shimmering" or "sparkling".

-Earlier mentions of Ili river can be traced back to the Mahmud al-Kashgari's dictionary of Turkic languages, the Dīwānu l-Luġat al-Turk (written in 1072–74).
+Mentions of Ili river can be traced back to the Mahmud al-Kashgari's dictionary of Turkic languages, the Dīwānu l-Luġat al-Turk (written in 1072–74).
 In the book, the author defines it in the following way: "Ili, the name of a river.
 Turkic tribes of Yaghma, Tokhsi and Chiglig live on its banks.
 Turkish countries regard the river as their Jayhoun (Amu Darya)."
-The name possibly originated from Uyghur word Il, meaning hook, resembling the river's geographical shape.

 Chinese region

 The upper Ili Valley is separated from the Dzungarian Basin in the north by the Borohoro Mountains, and from the Tarim Basin in the south by the Tian Shan.
 This region was the stronghold of the Qing administration in Xinjiang in the late 18th and 19th centuries.
 It was occupied by Russia from 1871 to 1881 (from the Yaqub Beg rebellion until the Treaty of Saint Petersburg (1881)).